 The per capita income in Fairfield in 2018 was $71,996, which is wealthy relative to Connecticut and the nation.
 This equates to an annual income of $287,984 for a family of four.

 Fairfield is a somewhat ethnically-diverse town.
 The people who call Fairfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fairfield residents report their race to be White, followed by Asian.
-Important ancestries of people in Fairfield include Italian, German, English, and Polish.
+Important ancestries of people in Fairfield include Irish, Italian, English, German, and Polish.

 The most common language spoken in Fairfield is English.
 Other important languages spoken here include Spanish and Portuguese.